jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 Every key is derived from a scale.
-The notes in the key are the notes of the scale, and the chords in the key are constructed by harmonizing the scale.
+The notes in the key are the notes of the scale, and the chords in the key are harmonized from the scale.
 See {% include chapter-link.html slug="harmony-intro" %} for more information.

 Scales can be immensely helpful for understanding music through *reason*.